 Mathematically, “y = ex” is an exponential function.
 An exponential function is any function of the form

 For practical purposes we can think of exponential functions as a mathematical tool that allows us to define a multiplicative step-size of change (i.e. they allows us to define a macroscopic step-size of change using a base microscopic unit.).
 Thus y = 2x is an amount of change define using a base step-size of “2”, with “x” being the required number of steps.

 A Quick History of “e”

-In the years following the work of these great men, many mathematicians applied calculus to compute the derivative (i.e. the rate of change) of many different types of functions.
-They struggled however with the exponential function (f(x) = ax).
+In the years following the work of Newton and Leibniz, many mathematicians applied calculus to compute the derivative (i.e. the rate of change) of many different types of mathematical function.
+They struggled however with the exponential function f(x) = ax

 [Note: Going forward we will simply use “Limit” as shorthand for “Limit as Δx decreases towards zero”.]